Attention, IT Department: You are no longer needed.

 If tools are successful with your employees and safe, then adopt them.
 Or find one that lets employees work the way they have been, with easy access from anywhere.

-For instance, on-prem file management tools like SmartFile are engineered for IT governance and designed for the employees with various access requirements.
-They replace legacy storage, FTP servers and cloud accounts in your business.
-Even if the hard and soft costs make tools like SmartFile a five or six figure investment, they’re obviously worth it because they cut the 7-figure Shadow IT related visible and hidden costs.
+For instance, on-prem file management tools like SmartFile are engineered for IT governance and designed for employees with various access requirements.
+They replace legacy storage, FTP servers, and cloud accounts in your business.
+Even if the hard and soft costs make tools like SmartFile a five- or six-figure investment, they’re obviously worth it because they cut the 7-figure Shadow IT-related visible and hidden costs.

 On-prem file management tools fall into the hybrid IT sector.
 Teams that have established a hybrid IT infrastructure, one that contains traditional and cloud environments, realize tremendous gains in productivity.

-Organizations recognize that an on-prem tool that creates or exists within a hybrid IT environment provide value and reduce costs.
+Organizations recognize that an on-prem tool that creates or exists within a hybrid IT environment provides value and reduces costs.
 How does this happen?
-By reducing troubleshooting tickets created, streamlining file related workflows, eliminating training on clunky tools and by consolidating services so fewer systems are needed.
-Most importantly, they’re designed for the end user, but engineered for IT.
+By reducing troubleshooting tickets created, streamlining file-related workflows, eliminating training on clunky tools, and consolidating services so fewer systems are needed.
+Most importantly, they’re designed for the end-user but engineered for IT.